 You've scored some beautiful local strawberries and toted then home with great care.
 You've rinsed a few off and eaten them immediately, but what to do with the rest of them?

-Best case scenario: you line a shallow bowl or rimmed plate with several layers of paper towel or a clean kitchen towel, place the strawberries in more or less a single layer on the towels, cover, and chill the berries until ready to use.
-Kept this way very fresh strawberries will keep for several days.
+Best case scenario: Line a shallow bowl or rimmed plate with several layers of paper towels or a clean kitchen towel, place the strawberries in more or less a single layer on the towels, cover, and chill the berries until you're ready to use them.
+Stored this way, very fresh strawberries will keep for several days.
 The closer you can create this dry (the paper towels soaks up excess moisture) and un-pressed (single layer) situation, the better.

 For more than a a few days: If you're not planning on using the strawberries within a few days, you're better off freezing them than trying to keep them all fresh and unblemished.
 Frozen strawberries are perfect for whirling in smoothies, turning into sauces, or baking up in pies, tarts, cakes, and other treats.

 Tip: You don't need scads of berries to freeze them.
 Whenever we have strawberries about to be not at their best - usually just a few stragglers - I hull them and pop them in a bag in the freezer I keep for just such berries.
 By the end of strawberry season I often have enough to make jam and always plenty for a few smoothies!